henro25/simple-chat/notebook.md

   **Server-side**:
   1. [DONE] Real time deletions to users who are online
      1. [DONE] Modify protocol to handle deletion sending to push to recipient if they are online (same logic as real time)
-  2. [] Handle updating unread count after delivery
+  2. [DONE] Handle updating unread count after delivery
-  3. [] Handle offline unreads
+  3. [DONE] Handle offline unreads
-  4. [] Handle online unreads
+  4. [DONE] Handle online unreads
   5. [DONE] Delete Account
      1. [DONE] Modify accounts db for to keep track of deactibation of account
      2. [DONE] Does not accept send message requests to deactivated username